John-nath/pig-game/README.md

 # pig-game
 Pig game
-This is a tow player game in which players get to roll dice.
+This is a two player game in which players get to roll dice.
 THE RULES ARE:

 #Each roll is added to the players round score.